Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 When you work out, you put a lot of stress on your muscles.
 That’s how they get bigger.
 That’s how they get leaner.
 That’s how they get stronger.
 The same applies to your mental muscles.
 Because that’s what meditation is.
 It’s a mental workout.

 Physical muscles get soft if you don’t challenge them or you don’t put pressure on them.
-With meditation, you’re going to challenge and put pressure on your mental muscles.
+With these simple meditation steps for beginners, you’re going to challenge and put pressure on your mental muscles.
 Believe me, it is quite a workout to let a mental image just pass over your head like a cloud without judging it.

 For example, there was an episode of your childhood that used to burn you through your core because it was really humiliating, it was disgusting.
 Whatever it was, it takes an effort to do that.
 But that’s how you challenge your mental muscles.
 And the more pressure you put on it, the stronger it gets.

-The good news here is that you don’t have to spend all day meditating.
+The good news here is that you don’t have to spend all day meditating with these simple meditation steps for beginners.
 In fact, if you’re doing that, you’re overdoing it.
 That’s probably going to do more harm than good.
 Instead, focus on spending no more than 15 minutes a day.
 With meditation, a little bit of consistency goes a long way.
 So focus on your meditative practice for no more than 15 minutes every day.
 15 minutes is plenty.

 Associate Your Meditative State with Certain Stimuli